Skip to navigation Skip to content

 2

-Where travel allowance was paid in advance to attend an Away from Base activity, the customer must provide the following information from the education provider in writing:
+Where travel allowance was paid in advance to attend an Away from Base activity, the customer must provide:

 Has the customer provided the above information within one month of the activity being completed?